bablr-lang/bablr-website/src/pages/blog/montlyUpdateOct24.md

 detailing the engineering process right here at bablr.org.

-If you would like to contribute to the building of the website or any part of BABLR, feel free to hop into our [Discord] (https://discord.gg/pTbg4JGEZp).
+If you would like to contribute to the building of the website or any part of BABLR, feel free to hop into our [Discord](https://discord.gg/pTbg4JGEZp).
 There is no shortage of work that needs doing and we have tasks that need doing at a wide array of skill levels.
 Any and all help is welcome!